Not-Win/Not-win.github.io/README.md

 <https://spadebee.com/2021/06/15/windows-11-iso-has-leaked-spadebee-exclusive>

 ---
-Try these in VM for your own safety.
+Try these in VM to be safe.

 Microsoft pls dont sue me